Iran summons UK and Norway ambassadors amid violent unrest

 Protests over Amini’s death have spread across at least 46 cities, towns and villages in Iran.
 State TV has suggested that at least 41 protesters and police have been killed since the protests began Sept.
 17. An Associated Press count of official statements by authorities tallied at least 13 dead, with more than 1,200 demonstrators arrested.

 Running clashes between demonstrators and security forces have continued to erupt.
 A member of the Basij, a volunteer force with Iran’s Guards, was killed by protesters last night in Tehran, semi-official Fars news agency reported Sunday.
-Another Basij member, who was in a comma since Thursday after street clashes, died in Urmia, West Azerbaijan province on Sunday, IRNA reported.
+Another Basij member, who was in a coma since Thursday after street clashes, died in Urmia, West Azerbaijan province on Sunday, IRNA reported.

 The Iranian Foreign Ministry’s website said it summoned Simon Shercliff, the U.K.’s ambassador to Iran, on Saturday and protested the hosting of critical Farsi-language media outlets.
 The ministry alleges the news outlets have provoked disturbances and the spread of riots in Iran at the top of their programs.